N3i1/dsm2/README.md

 ### WHAT IS DSM2?

-A light weight cli which enables DBA's to list/trace any session in real time directly through the SGA.
+A light weight command line interface which enables you to:

+* List all sessions
+* Retrive detailed wait event metadata
+* Set a listener to only report when a certian wait event has been triggered.

+This is all done in real time directly from memory which means zero load within the database.

 ### ON WHAT OS, ORACLE RELEASE DOES IT RUN?